deejaygraham/testing-at-the-top-and-bottom-of-the-triangle/demo1.md

     "test": "npx cypress run --e2e --browser chrome"
   }

+  e2e folder for end to end

+  tests normally thing.test.js
+  here they are thing.cy.js

   Open cypress.config.js and add a baseUrl: 'http://bbc.co.uk/' If we were testing a local deployment, we need to start that first.